"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Hey, Al," said a voice behind him.

-Albus took the package from him, frowning at it, and tore off the wrapping paper.
-Inside was what looked like nothing more than a worn and much-folded bit of parchment.
+Frowning in puzzlement, Albus took the package from him, and tore off the wrapping paper.
+Inside was what appeared to be nothing more than a worn and much-folded sheet of parchment.
 Albus's frown deepened, wondering if this was some sort of joke.

 "Happy birthday," said James.
 "I pinched it from Dad's desk, after you mentioned it last year.
 I don't think he's noticed it's gone.
 You know how it works?"